paulg1212/Sylvie-The-Robot/README.md

 Ideally, we'd want her to be a multi-purpose robot suitable for a variety of applications.
 This doesn't mean I'm going to shy away from the fact that, quite frankly; we are creating her because we are lonely and in need of some company.

+You could say she is a Manic Pixie Dream Girl come to life; ready to provide the ultimate Girlfriend Experience, something no prostitute and no sex doll will ever be capable of.

 She is modeled after Mary Elizabeth Winstead.

 ### Wait, Silicone?
 Can you 3d print in silicone?